French Bob Haircuts That Make Me Want to Book a Flight to Paris and a Salon Appointment

 Soft Volume

-To achieve this look, request a French bob, but with only a hint of layering at the crown, and ensure the ends are left blunt.
+Ask for a French bob with just a hint of layering at the crown — emphasis on hint — and keep the ends blunt.

 @brassy2sassyy